 The work is focused on connections that support and respect individuality and increase a sense of possibility and awareness.
 Relationships are built through creative processes that enhance wellbeing.

 Knowledge of different ways in which individuals may experience the world is important to be able to meet people where they are.
 This knowledge helps us ensure we connect in ways that make sense or are relevant to the person.
 However, underlying the programme is a set of principles that promote deeper reflective practice and self-awareness.
 This is to ensure the very best outcomes for people diagnosed with dementia.

-Creativity In Care’s Positive Dementia Care programme provides an opportunity to explore the impact our own attitudes, beliefs, expectations and values (as staff, carers, managers, therapists etc.) on people experiencing some sense of isolation, vulnerability or stress.
+Creativity In Care’s Creativity in dementia care programme provides an opportunity to explore the impact our own attitudes, beliefs, expectations and values (as staff, carers, managers, therapists etc.) on people experiencing some sense of isolation, vulnerability or stress.
 Such awareness is also used to support families living with the diagnosis of dementia.
 This ‘inner-work’ for greater self-awareness helps build more trusting and genuine relationships.
 It is at the heart of the programme.
 Understanding ways to validate people through deep listening, or silent beingness or empathic responses is the ‘stuff’ that transforms people’s lives when living with a diagnosis of dementia.